evalinenkirotemuriithi333-Eve/index.html/README.md

 # index.html

-# User Registration Form
+# membership regisration Form

 ## Project Description
-This repository contains a semantic HTML5 implementation of a user registration form.
+This repository contains a semantic HTML5 implementation of a membership registration form.
 The focus is on proper HTML structure, accessibility, and functional form elements.

 ## Purpose
 The form collects user information including personal details, contact info, preferences, and account setup details.
 Each section is organized using semantic HTML for clarity and accessibility.